 As the capital city of Champasak province and the fourth largest town in Laos, this chilled place will lull you into a false sense of security with its calm pace, but don’t be fooled when the Boat Racing Festival is on!

-The only hiccup was disorientation on our part (it happens).
-Thought (logically) the bus came into Pakse from the north across the bridge when in fact, the bus came in from the west on 13th Southern Road.
-So, instead of a short walk with almost 30kgs of backpacks each, ended up walking about a couple of kilometres then had to back-track to the guest house.
+Thinking that the bus comes into Pakse from the north across the bridge when in fact, the bus comes in from the west on 13th Southern Road.
+So, instead of a short walk with almost 30kgs of backpacks each, we walk about a couple of kilometres before back-tracking to the guest house.

 Apart from a couple of Buddha statues and Wats:

 The Boat Racing Festival (Boun Suang Heua) is currently on, which means boat races, music, cheap food stalls, a drumming competition with massive drums, and even a jumping castle for children gracing the Mekong riverfront.